 This whole-class assessment technique can be used with Level 8 and 9 learners.
-Challenge stations are set up around the room, a sufficient number to split the class into groups of 3-5 with a different challenge presented to each group.
+Challenge stations are set up around the room, a sufficient number is required to split the class into groups of 3-5 with a different challenge presented to each group.
 The challenges should be related to what has recently been taught in class and should be based on two or three distinct learning outcomes.
 The groups should be balanced out evenly in terms of ability with the addition of the elements of time and reward to keep motivation up and maintain the competitive spirit.
-The assessment of the activity will provide a good idea of how the whole class has understood what has been taught.
+Assessing such an activity provides a good idea of how the whole class understands what has been taught.

-For example, some challenges could be focused on grammar (e.g. learners could be asked to identify the correct auxiliary verbs for a perfect tense, forming past participles and/or spot deliberate mistakes).
-Other challenges could be more vocabulary-based (e.g. challenges involving filling in diagrams to test knowledge of recent topics or matching an image to a passage of writing).
-The results will give a good indication of areas where learners are less confident, allowing the teacher to reflect on how these areas were taught and how they could be revisited.
+For example, some challenges could focus on grammar (e.g. learners could be asked to identify the correct auxiliary verbs for a perfect tense, forming past participles and/or spot deliberate mistakes).
+Other challenges could be more vocabulary-based (e.g. challenges involving filling in diagrams to test knowledge of recent topics, or matching an image to a written text).
+The results will give a good indication of areas in which learners are less confident, allowing the teacher to reflect on how these areas were taught and how they could be revisited.

-Adapted from Designing Effective Activity Centers for Diverse Learners: A Guide for Teachers At All Grade Levels and for all Subject Areas, Hilberg, Chang and Epaloose (2003)
+Adapted from Designing Effective Activity Centers for Diverse Learners: A Guide for Teachers At All Grade Levels and for all Subject Areas (Hilberg, Chang and Epaloose, 2003)